Liza Weil: Career

-In early 2022, she began recurring as FBI agent Katherine Russo in the Fox series The Cleaning Lady.
+In early 2022, she began a recurring role as FBI agent Katherine Russo in the Fox series The Cleaning Lady.

 Personal life

 Weil married actor Paul Adelstein in a Reform Jewish ceremony in November 2006.
 They had previously known each other through theatrical projects.
 The two went on to appear together in three film projects: the short film Order Up (2007), the Gregory Dark-helmed Little Fish, Strange Pond (2008), and The Missing Person (2008).
 She also appeared in a 2011 episode of Private Practice, although she and Adelstein had no scenes together.
-In April 2010, the couple had a daughter, Josephine Elizabeth Weil-Adelstein.
+In April 2010, the couple had a daughter.
 Weil filed for divorce from Adelstein in March 2016, citing irreconcilable differences.
 The divorce was finalized in November 2017.

-Weil dated her Murder co-star Charlie Weber from mid-2016 to February 2019.
+Weil dated her How to Get Away with Murder co-star Charlie Weber from mid-2016 to February 2019.

 Weil is left-handed and a natural brunette.
 Her niece is child actress Scarlett Estevez.